barberd/coco9511pak/README.md

 For example, to load pi onto the AM9511's data stack followed by a check of the status register:

 	 	LDA	#$1A	Command the am9511 to load pi
 		STA	$FF71	Store into the command register
 		LDA	$FF71	Load the status register into the latch register ; CPU halts here until the data is loaded into the latch ; The above 'LDA' pulls in junk data, just ignore it and use the below ; 'LDA' to pull in the real data
-	LDA	$FF72	Load the actual result from the latch register into CPU 'A' register
+		LDA	$FF72	Load the actual status result from the latch register into CPU 'A' register ; Now go on to load the data out of the data registers LDX	#outputbuffer
+		LDB	#4
+	loop	LDA	$FF70	Read from data register into latch
+		LDA	$FF72	Then read the real data
+		STA	,X+	And store it into the buffer
+		DECB
+		BNE	loop

 This 'two instructions to read' method may not be the most elegant for those used to programming the AM9511 on an 8080, but was necessary due to the timing considerations discussed above.
 An alternative, if one wants to design their own board, is to use a PIA, discussed below.